 Printing from Windows can be done via ExtremeZ-IP by using the utility Bonjour for Windows.
-This utility can be found at the same location and has to be installed on each Windows workstation where printing to the RIP is done.
+This utility can also be installed by the RIP installer.
+It has to be installed on each Windows workstation where printing to the RIP is done.

-For details of the ExtremeZ-IP application please refer to the manual supplied in this folder.
+For details of the ExtremeZ-IP application please refer to the manual which can be opened via the Windows Start->Programs->ExtremeZ-IP folder.